whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/adderall/vyvanse-and-adderall-together.md

 * * *

-## Side effects of taking Vyvanse and Adderall together
+## Side Effects of Taking Vyvanse and Adderall Together

 Aside from increasing attention and motivation, Adderall and Vyvanse have other adverse effects.
 Some individuals abuse them recreationally or without a prescription.
 Abuse of amphetamines has negative long-term and short-term consequences, including heart attacks, diseased heart muscle, and sudden death.
 In addition to these adverse side effects, they can also increase the heart rate and blood pressure.